Will Benson Player Props: Reds vs. Brewers

-Will Benson -- 0-for-3 in his last game -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Colin Rea on the mound, on June 3 at 4:10 PM ET.
+Will Benson -- hitting .208 with a triple and three walks in his past 10 games -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Adrian Houser on the mound, on June 4 at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+In his most recent game he had a one-hit showing (1-for-3) against the Brewers.

 Will Benson Game Info & Props vs. the Brewers